 Oia – This is the Santorini of the pictures but even more beautiful… houses built into cliffs, Aegean sea blue topped white churches.
 Pronounced E-ah, it sits on the northwest part of the island.
 I can’t get enough of this charming town!
 Wander the streets, explore the boutique shops, take pictures (there’s a photo pop around every turn) then find your spot for sunset and after stroll to a wonderful dinner.

 - Sunsets: every day on Santorini is another chance for a dream sunset.
 Two spots we enjoyed… Sun Spirit is a must with the windmills as a backdrop for your fruity cocktails and Billy Brown playing fun tunes.
 Kastro is a sweet spot with fantastic appetizers to go with your local glass of wine.

 - Dining: Ambrosia & Nectar was our favorite, low-key dining under a pergola with incredible food like local fava, tomatoes & capers, chicken & figs, and coconut cake.
 (They also have a more upscale restaurant Ambrosia but the menu didn’t look as good.)
 1800 Restaurant is a typical Santorinian captain’s house that was built in the middle of the 18th century…enjoy great Mediterranean food on the front porch terrace.

 - Ammoudi Beach: we didn’t make it down to Oia’s port but everyone raves about the traditional fish tavernas and swimming here as you look up at the cliffs.

-- Ancient Thira dates back to 8th century B.C. with Greek, Roman and Byzantine ruins.
+- Ancient Thira dates back to the 8th century B.C. with Greek, Roman, and Byzantine ruins.
 It sits high atop the island giving you amazing views of the black lava beaches.